 The pandemic, low pay, and abuse has triggered an exodus of referees from youth sports.
 The loss of hundreds of referees each season could lead to game cancellations and delays.
 Inexperienced referees charged with officiating fast-paced games could endanger players.
 From a brawl breaking out at a youth baseball game to a furious coach screaming at and shoving an umpire, youth sports officials have had to deal with chaos on and off the field, on top of low pay for years.

-But combined with the pandemic, referees are leaving youth sports at such a quick pace that it could lead to a disastrous shortage of officials this coming fall.
+Combined with the pandemic, referees are leaving youth sports at such a quick pace that it could lead to a disastrous shortage of officials this coming fall.

 Why are they quitting

-“A lot of referees in their first year quit because the parents, the coaches and the players are so hateful and say such awful things.
+“A lot of referees in their first year quit because the parents, the coaches and the players.
+And they are so hateful and say such awful things.
 They don’t want the 40 bucks they’re paid.
 If there’s that much mental abuse, they don’t want it.
 They’re leaving.”
 Barlow said.
 Referee numbers in soccer have dropped continuously for years, with Illinois losing 11% of high school referees in the 2018-2019 soccer season even as the number of young soccer players increases.

 Peter Makeover, the CEO of Payball, an app for paying officials, coaches and event staff, said referees rarely earn a living from officiating, and most become officials to earn extra money and stay connected to the game they love.